dereina/gstreamer/gst-gzdec/README.md

 This will build the plugin and run the test programs:

     ./build-test-run-readme.sh
+If the previous outputs

+    Directory does not contain a valid build tree:

+Run in the same folder without --reconfigure:

+    meson build

 This will run the test programs, expects the plugin to be build: